-The residential setting refers to care provided in a residential mental health care service that employ mental health trained staff on-site 24 hours per day and other services with less intensive staffing (the trained staff must be on site for a minimum of 6 hours a day and at least 50 hours per week).
+The residential setting4 includes care provided in a residential mental health care service that employ mental health trained staff on-site 24 hours per day and other services with less intensive staffing (the trained staff must be on site for a minimum of six hours a day and at least 50 hours per week).
 Services will provide specialised treatment, rehabilitation or care for people affected by a mental illness or psychiatric disability.